 Officers and Trustees

-Dr. Jan T. Vilcek, Professor of Microbiology at New York University School of Medicine, was born in Bratislava, Czechoslovakia (now Slovakia), where he also received his M.D. and Ph.D. degrees.
+Dr. Jan T. Vilcek, research professor at New York University School of Medicine, was born in Bratislava, Czechoslovakia (now Slovakia), where he also received his M.D. and Ph.D. degrees.
 In 1964 he and his wife, Marica Vilcek, an art historian, defected from what was then communist Czechoslovakia.
 Upon immigrating to the United States in 1965, Dr. Vilcek joined the faculty of NYU School of Medicine.

-In 2000 Dr. Vilcek and his wife established The Vilcek Foundation, whose main mission is to recognize, honor and publicize outstanding contributions of immigrants to the sciences, arts and humanities in the United States.
+In 2000 Dr. Vilcek and his wife established the Vilcek Foundation, whose mission is to raise awareness of immigrant contributions in the United States and foster appreciation of the arts and sciences.

 Dr. Vilcek’s memoir Love and Science was published by Seven Stories Press in 2016.
 In it, Dr. Vilcek tells the story of his two intertwined journeys—one personal, the other scientific.
 The personal story is about his and his parents’ survival during the Second World War, growing up in Communist Czechoslovakia, and arriving as a penniless immigrant in the U.S. The scientific story recounts how the vaunted cures for cancer that many saw in interferon and TNF never materialized, and how out of the ashes of that hope emerged treatments that revolutionized medicine and alleviated much suffering.